-The MAC (minimal alveolar concentration in oxygen) or effective dose $ED{50}$ values and suggested concentrations given below for the target species should be used as a guide or starting point only.
-The actual concentrations required in practice will depend on many variables, including the concomitant use of other drugs during the anaesthetic procedure and the clinical status of the patient.
+The MAC (minimal alveolar concentration in oxygen) or effective dose ED50 and suggested concentrations given below for the target species should be used as a guide or starting point only.
+The actual concentrations required in practice will depend on many variables including the concomitant use of other drugs and the clinical status of the patient.